 Kanishka NilaweeraResearch Officer

 Obesity is a significant economic and health issue as it increases the risk of development of several clinical conditions including diabetes.
-My research aims to determine how we gain weight, and develop obesity.
-Using this information, we then aim to create dietary interventions that can reduce weight gain or cause weight loss, so that these interventions can be commercialised to tackle the obesity problem.
-To this end, we have explored the functional relationship between the gut, adipose tissue (where fat is stored) and the brain by modulating the activity of these tissues by feeding animals varied dietary compositions and quantities.
-This work has revealed connections between these tissues, which provide an insight into how we can gain weight and how to prevent or reduce it.
+My research aims to determine how we gain weight, and develop obesity, and using this information, create dietary interventions that can reduce or reverse this process.
+To this end, we have explored how the diet affects the connection between the gut and its associated microbes, and the deeper internal tissues such as the adipose tissue (where fat is stored) and the brain, which together controls body weight.
+By feeding animals varied dietary nutrients that are generally consumed by humans such as milk associated casein and whey proteins, we have found that

 1998-2002: Ph.D.
 Neuroscience, University of Aberdeen, UK.